 The intention of the price cap, which was introduced in January 2019, was to stop firms exploiting customers.
 However, the cap is set so far above the lowest tariffs on the market that any benefit from it is dwarfed by the savings available to those who shop around.

 Despite the multitude of offers on the market, many people stick with energy suppliers long-term either because they aren’t aware of how much they could save or because they believe switching is more difficult than it actually is.
-Many suppliers, in particular the Big Six, rely on this inertia to allow them to continue charging high prices and delivering poor customer service.

 How does the cap affect someone who is always hunting for the cheapest tariff?